Skip to main content

 • Complete program course requirements.

-• Submit a paper for the Research Paper Requirement no later than the first day of spring quarter.
-This requirement must be satisfied by July 1 to remain in good standing.
+• Submit a paper for the Research Paper Requirement no later than the first day of the Fall quarter.

 • Complete the five-course requirement for a second field of specialization, achieving a B+ or higher in each course.